 Our parishes celebrate the Sacrament of Reconciliation in many ways.
 A weekly celebration is held from 3:30-4:15 PM before our 4:30 Saturday evening liturgy.
 The priest will gladly celebrate the sacrament with anyone wishing to receive the gift.

 Our second-grade children receive First Reconciliation before their First Communion.
 This service is held in the late fall/early winter time frame.
-Children receiving this sacrament are required to be enrolled in Mother Brunner School or one of our religious education programs on Sunday morning at either Precious Blood Church or St. Paul Parish.
+Children receiving this sacrament are required to be enrolled in Mother Brunner School or our religious education programs on Sunday mornings at St. Paul Parish.

-During Advent and Lent, one of our parishes hold a communal reconciliation service.
-This service includes several readings, common prayer, and singing of hymns.
+During Advent and Lent, one of our parishes holds a communal reconciliation service.
+This service includes several readings, common prayer, and the singing of hymns.
 There is time for quiet reflection and private confession with one of the many priests available for the liturgy.
-Check this website or the parish bulletin for times and dates this service will be held.
+Check this website or the parish bulletin for times and dates for this service.

 Those who are gravely ill may also choose to receive the sacrament of reconciliation as part of their Last Rites.
 If you or a family member need last rites administered, please contact your parish office.